 - Go to System > High Availability > Configuration.

-- Under HA Configuration, set Mode of operation to master if the FortiMail unit is the primary unit in the active-passive group.
-Select slave if the FortiMail unit is the secondary unit.
+- Under HA Configuration, set Mode of operation to primary if the FortiMail unit is the primary unit in the active-passive group.
+Select secondary if the FortiMail unit is the secondary unit.

-- Set On failure to wait for recovery then restore slave role.
-On recovery, the failed primary unit’s effective HA mode of operation becomes slave, and the secondary unit assumes the master role.
+- Set On failure to wait for recovery then restore secondary role.
+On recovery, the failed primary unit’s effective HA mode of operation becomes secondary, and the secondary unit assumes the primary role.

 - Enter a Shared password.
 This password must be the same for both the primary and secondary units.

 - Expand Advanced options to configure backup options.
-Backup options only appear if you have selected either the master or slave mode of operation.
+Backup options only appear if you have selected either the primary or secondary mode of operation.